PETERFEAYEZ-PERO/Hands-on-budget-Fully-professional-DC-Power-supply/README.md

 11- Short Circuit prevention.
 12- Battery Charging.
 13- Cable for Modefecation.
 14- OverVoltage Protection (OVP), OverCurrent protection (OCP), and OverTemperature Protection (OTP)
+15- PID controlling

-So, to find these features in PSU nowadays would cost a bunch of money, about ------- , and this is actually quite expensive for every beginner.
+So, to find these features in PSU nowadays would cost a bunch of money, about -------, and this is actually quite expensive for every beginner.
 For that sake, I made Making My lab series, where I will make a full lab device open-sourced for all around the world.
 Additionally, you don't have to make the full project; there are versions of this project and other alligments I will provide through the journal file, and the system architecture part in that Readme, so make whatever you need.
 Also, I am available all of the time answering your questions and giving you help❤️ in any kinda of projects, whatever it is.
 Just Feel Free to go for the Contact part.